The Play-Debref-Replay method of science is a good format for this activity (see the resource).

 Can you find a place where the bank of a stream is washed away?

-Group discussion of what students found.
-Write up summaries of their findings, using terminology relevant to stream flow and erosion:
+Group discussion of what students found, using terminology relevant to stream flow and erosion:

 Students see channels forming in the sand, through which the water flows.
-River valleys are formed the same way - the overlying soil, then the underlying rock are worn away by water.
-Streams and rivers carve out our landscape to make valleys with mountains on either side.
+River valleys are formed the same way - the overlying soil, then the underlying rock are worn away by water (as well as ice and wind).
+Streams and rivers carve out our landscape to make valleys with mountains on either side, though over a much longer period of time than this activity.
+The process of sediment removal is called erosion.

 Students change the direction of the stream by placing rocks in its path.
 Similarly, rockslides or human structures e.g. dams change the path and flow rate of rivers.

-To include life sciences: streams and rivers bring life-essential water to animals and plants, bring food to animals that feed on aquatic life, and provide habitats and homes for plants and animals.
+To include life sciences: streams and rivers bring life-essential water to animals and plants, bring food to animals that feed on aquatic life, move minerals around that are needed by living things, and provide habitats and homes for plants and animals.